Our cemetery guidelines ensure peace and respect for all.

 Please feel free to discuss them with any member of our Family Service staff should you require additional clarification or information.
 We hope they offer you meaningful guidance as we work together to maintain the heritage of Trinity Memorial Gardens now and for the future.

-- Given the number of loved ones in our care, and the number of visitors we have each day, the cemetery cannot and will not be responsible for the theft of or damage to personal items, memorials/vases on cemetery grounds.
+- Given the number of loved ones in our care, and the number of visitors we have each day, the cemetery cannot and will not be responsible for the theft of or damage to personal items left on cemetery grounds.
+This includes the bronze vases on the memorials.

-- Please use only the cemetery roadways when operating your vehicle.
-Parking or driving on lawns is prohibited.
+- Please use only the paved cemetery roadways when operating your vehicle.
+Parking or driving on lawns and/or service roads is prohibited.
 The posted speed limit while on the cemetery grounds is 15 miles per hour, and is strictly enforced for the safety of our visitors.

 - While we recognize the importance and position of pets in many families, we ask that you respect the sanctity of the cemetery by not bringing them with you when you visit.